mennchen22/udacity_advanced_laneline_finding/writeup_template.md

 ![alt text][image6]

 #### 4. Calculating the polynomial from the lane lines

 _The code for this step is located in [LanePolynomial.py](./src/LanePolynomial.py)_

 For this part the perspective wrapped image is taken in the `find_lane_pixels()` function and within the first iteration a histogram is used to identify the lane starting positions at the bottom.
 Then iteratively over a number of windows a slice is taken from both the left, and the right site, and the lane position is adjusted.
 The positions are used to calculate a polynomial fit with `cv2.polyfit()`.
 The result is used to calculate the `y(x)` positions of both lane line polynomials.
 The result is stored so that in another image the lane could be searched within a margin around the last lane.
 This is done by the function `search_around_poly()` within a `RoadLineFit` class, storing all information.

+The pipeline will calculate the lane gap distance and reset the stored values, if they are not plausible.
+It the pipeline successfully detect a lane, the bottom image part and will be stored to improve the lane detection within the next image.

 Example of a first image processed with the lane finding algorithm: